Mexican burrowing toad: Diet

-Reproduction and Life Cycle
+Reproduction and life cycle

 This species has a characteristically short and explosive breeding period, often lasting only one to three days.
 This explosive breeding combined with the ecological condition of dry seasonal forests have influenced the evolution of their courtship behavior and male-female interactions.
 There is size sexual dimorphism in this species with females being larger than males, and male-male contests are largely absent during the short breeding period.
 Due to the absence of male-male competition and territoriality, females select their mates based on the frequency and tonality of advertisement calls.
 The characteristics of the advertisement call can give females insight to male size, which affects mating with larger females opting for larger mates over smaller ones.

 Breeding

 Breeding in this species occurs after heavy rains in small temporary pools.
-Based on Costa Rican populations, clutch sizes range from 2,000-8,000 eggs.
+Based on Costa Rican populations, clutch sizes range from 2,000 to 8,000 eggs.
 The Mexican burrowing toads are considered explosive breeders, and reproduce in a way where many individuals exit burrows at the same time to gather at temporary pools of water for breeding to occur.
 The males then float on the surface of the water and inflate their bodies while making a characteristic call that attracts females.
-The toad’s mating periods is between one to three days, one of the shortest seasons among amphibians, and after this period they burrow back into the ground and remain there until the next breeding season.
+The toad's mating periods is between one and three days, one of the shortest seasons among amphibians, and after this period they burrow back into the ground and remain there until the next breeding season.

-Sexual Maturity
+Sexual maturity

 Sexual maturity in the Mexican burrowing toad is determined by examining testes size in males and ovarian stages in females.
 The presence of enlarged testes and a larger body size is used to determine maturity in males, and various ovarian characteristics including oviduct size and shape are used in females.
 Females are most likely to be carrying eggs during May and June, but reproduction can occur in October and January as well.
 In one study the clutch size ranged from 1,000 to around 8,000 eggs, with larger females carrying proportionally more eggs.

 R. dorsalis will live underground for most of the year and emerges with heavy rains.
 The males then float on the surface of water and call to females which results in amplexus.
 After mating and laying eggs in the water, the environment dries and they will burrow back into the ground.
 Tadpoles hatch in a few days and transform into adults after one to three months of metamorphosis.